Risk & Modeling

 Percentile bands provide information that a single success rate number cannot:

-• Upside potential: The 75th and 90th percentiles show how much wealth might accumulate in favorable scenarios — relevant for legacy planning or deciding whether to increase spending.
+• Upside potential: The 75th percentile shows how much wealth might accumulate in favorable scenarios - relevant for legacy planning or deciding whether to increase spending.

 The visual fan chart of percentile bands - widening over time as uncertainty compounds - is one of the most powerful tools for understanding retirement risk.
 It shows at a glance how much the range of outcomes grows as the time horizon extends.